 Operating an Efficient and Well-Maintained Fleet

 We believe OD's operations are more efficient than any other LTL carrier.
-In 2018, we invested $185.2 million in new tractors, and the average age of our tractors was just 3.5 years at December 31, 2018.
+We continue to invest in new tractors, which reduces the average age of our fleet.
 By utilizing a newer fleet of tractors, we believe we are well-positioned to utilize the most up-to-date technology for the types of tractors that constitute our fleet, including greater engine efficiency, lower emissions and more aerodynamic design than many older tractor models.
 We primarily utilize our newest and most fuel efficient equipment in our linehaul operations, which is where we drive the majority of our miles.

 Here are a few more ways we help ensure our fleet is as efficient as possible: